Please ensure Javascript is enabled for purposes of website accessibility

 Over-current can be stopped with fuses or circuit breakers but it can be difficult to prevent over-voltage.
 Tension spikes are often man-made, but they can also be triggered by lightning or solar flares which are difficult to stop if you live on planet Earth like us.

-Nonetheless, as the saying goes, it is safer to be safe than sorry, so it is important that the terminals in the battery case, fuses and inverter links are washed at least once every six months.
+Nonetheless, as the saying goes, it is safer to be safe than sorry, so the terminals in the battery case, fuses, and inverter links must be washed at least once every six months.
 In addition, the cleaning process needs to be carried out properly, or it may end up causing more harm than good.
 Ideally, a brush wire and dissolvent grease agent should be used.
-A protective sealant must also be used on all battery terminals until the cleaning and maintenance is complete.
+A protective sealant must also be used on all battery terminals until the cleaning and maintenance are complete.

 Remove grease-based coatings when determining which protective coating to use, as they continue to attract pollutants such as dust, leading to the increased decline of the connections, while also shielding the deterioration from further visual inspections.
 While proper installation and maintenance will dramatically extend the lifetime of the inverters, there are a few routes you will take when failure happens.
 Particularly for older or outdated models, the purchasing of a refurbished component may be worth considering.